 Committees are formed when a group of people come together to achieve or work towards a common goal.
 They have a set of rules and regulations and a format by which they aim to reach their goal.
-While in an organization, we do not see the management making a committee other than POSH (Prevention of Sexual Harassment), here are a few other committees that the HR should consider forming:
+While in an organization, we do not see the management making a committee other than POSH (Prevention of Sexual Harassment), here are a few other committees that as an HR you should form in your organization:

 - POSH: It is given that every company needs to have a special cell that addresses the problem of sexual harassment at workplace.
 Since the nature of the committee is serious, the HR and management need to consider carefully the members, policies, decision mechanism and more than that, how to make approaching the committee easy and anonymously if required.
 Ideally, the committee should consist of the HR representing the management and employees, senior most employees, one from different departments so that everyone has a representation.
 The ratio between male and female members should be equal.
 Once the plans, policies and consequences are decided, the committee should see to it that everyone is informed.
 Taking group wise workshop to sensitize the employees about sexual harassment is a good idea.
 Often people are unaware that what seems normal to them like a loose comment or stare also falls in the purview of sexual harassment and should stop immediately.
 What also needs stressing is that even a male employee can complaint against his female co-worker.

 - MANAGEMENT Team: Management team usually comprises of the Management, HR and the Team Lead from every department.
 This ensures that all the teams have representation.
 The purpose of this team is to take decisions over changes in policies or general employment environment.
 Maintaining communication is important in any organization to grow and retain employees and hence, by making this committee and adhering to the rules, it shows the commitment of management towards the employees.
 This committee is important to avoid any later stage altercations when policy changes happen and allows the employees to understand the company’s viewpoint.